 Tax Update – When Are Your 2020 Taxes Due?

-IRS Individual Income Tax Return and Estimated Tax Due Dates
+IRS Individual Income Tax Return Due Dates for the 2020 Tax Year

-Likewise, the IRS has not extended the deadlines for making estimated tax payments in 2021.
-If you are required to make estimated tax payments, individuals must submit payments by the following dates:
+This relief does not apply to estimated tax payments that are due on April 15, 2021.
+These payments are still due on April 15, 2021.
+If you are required to make estimated tax payments, individuals must submit to the following dates:

 |January 1 – March 31||April 15, 2021|